 Grell's crush on Sebastian, given she's a psychopath who talks within the same five minutes about wanting to cut Sebastian into pieces and bear his children.

 In Ergo Proxy there's a scene wherein Raul Creed is threatening Daedalus into helping him, coming up quite close and, if memory serves, touching him on the face.
 Though both characters are attractive, the whole thing feels very much like rape, making it highly disturbing.

 Tiger & Bunny: Maverick is really possessive of Barnaby to the point of drugging him, mindraping him several times and isolating him in his private mansion.
 Keep in mind the Power Perversion Potential of having memory-altering Next powers.

-Code Geass episode 7 R2 has a creepy scene where Korczak, a Refrain drug dealer, saunters up to Lelouch and gently caresses his face with the back of his hand.
-In the English Dub he actually refers to Lelouch as "my dearest."
+Episode 7 R2 has a creepy scene where Korczak, a Refrain drug dealer, saunters up to Lelouch and gently caresses his face with the back of his hand.
+In the English Dub he refers to Lelouch as "my dearest."

 Nina's feelings for Euphemia would be standard Les Yay if not for that gross scene in the anime where she masturbates using the corner of a table to pictures of her, or how she goes utterly batshit after Euphemia's death and makes the most disturbing facial expression ever.

 V.V. very, very canonically killing his brother's wife because he was jealous of her stealing all his brother's love and attention.
 Keep in mind that V.V. is physically about 7.
 Also, Schneizel flirts with his sister Cornelia and acts very... strangely about his younger brother Lelouch, whom he refers to as "the man I most love... and fear."
 Gets worse when you realize Lelouch was 10 the last time Schneizel saw him face to face.